-As AMC continues to grow and considers stepping into larger visions of responsibility with owning or leasing a building, there is an increased need for clear, supportive space-holding and consent policies.
-Cultivating a culture of safety and consent is an ongoing learning process.
-Please let us know if you have feedback on these efforts.
+AMC holds consent as an upmost priority and considers it a pillar to our efforts of upholding our mission, vision, and aim.
+As we continue to grow and consider stepping into larger visions of responsibility with owning or leasing a building, there is an increased need for clear, supportive space-holding and consent policies.
+In December of 2023, we will be releasing the culmination of the year’s efforts and learnings around consent in the form of the AMC Consent Policy & Code of Conduct.
+Cultivating a culture of safety and consent is an ongoing learning process, we are all in this together.

 Defining “Space Holding”

 We define space-holding as creating and upholding a set of guidelines and community agreements that supports our aim towards “a world that moves in harmony where all are free to be their authentic selves within a loving community.”

 Specifically, these guidelines should seek to balance the freedom and safety of each individual and the community as a whole, regardless of factors like race, gender, culture, religious beliefs, etc. You can find our dance guidelines here.

 Consent is often defined as an enthusiastic yes spoken in the absence of coercion, intimidation, or drugs or alcohol.
 It can also be defined as mutual agreement where all parties are informed and free to make a voluntary choice.

 Consent matters because without asking questions and making agreements, we end up making assumptions about what’s ok and what’s not ok – and too often those assumptions lead to harm in the form of crossed boundaries and violation.

 When we build our skills of practicing good consent, we radically shift the non-consensual world we live in by affirming and respecting each other’s agency and autonomy.

 There’s some things that make consent complex, such as power.
 Power is our ability to influence.
 When unbalanced power dynamics exist, our ability to give and receive consent is compromised.

 If a no is not available, then a yes is not valid!